Working with Landholders

 Landholder engagement

-ElectraNet’s priority is to engage openly, honestly, cooperatively and respectfully with our landholders to ensure mutually beneficial outcomes.
-Each landholder we work with is different, therefore engagement is undertaken through a variety of methods including face-to-face meetings, phone calls, letters and email.
+ElectraNet’s priority is to engage openly, honestly, co-operatively and respectfully with our landholders to ensure mutually beneficial outcomes.

-ElectraNet requires regular access to assets located on landholder properties to meet its legislated requirements.
-Written notification will be provided to the occupier prior to access, with the exception of emergency situations.
+ElectraNet requires regular access to assets located on landholder properties to meet its legislative requirements.

 Aerial inspections